Skip to content

 How to Create a Windows Sandbox Configuration File

 Creating a configuration file for Windows Sandbox is straightforward.
 You can create the file using a standard text editor like Notepad.
+Save it in the extension format [name].wsb e.g. waredata.wsb, and you can run it by double-clicking on the file.
 In this case, you can use the code below to share folders, share clipboards, share audio, share video, share printers, and also share networking with the host computer:

 <Configuration>